BigManzai/opensim-configuration-addon-modul/README.md

 But it can already be compiled like this.

+## Status
+Erster Test - first test

 ## Was macht es:
 Es erstellt aus euren *.ini.example Dateien hoffentlich funktionierende Konfigurationen für:

+Hopefully it will create working configurations from your * .ini.example files for:

 ```
 MoneyServer